alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 / `[get;copy] next neutron [waypoint;way point]` command to copy the next neutron waypoint to the clipboard.

+### Skipping a waypoint

+Sometimes, especially in very neutron-sparse areas of the galaxy, the plotter will give you weird jumps.
+E.g. I recently got neutron → 37 ly → neutron → 440 ly.

+In these cases you can use the `SpanshAttack.skipNeutronWaypoint` / `skip [this;current] neutron waypoint` command to move on to the next one in the list.

 ### Manual Re-Plot

 Trigger the `SpanshAttack.replotRoute` command either by voice